MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-accessibility.md

 ### Arranging items in Field buckets
 Beginning with the October 2018 release of **Power BI Desktop**, you can navigate the **Fields** well with a keyboard and it interacts with screen readers.

 To improve the process of creating reports with screen readers, a context menu is available.
-The menu allows moving fields in the well up or down in the **Fields** list, or moving the field to other wells, such as **Legend** or **Value** or others.
+The menu allows moving fields in the well up or down in the **Fields** list.
+The menu also allows moving the field to other wells, such as **Legend** or **Value** or others.

 ![Context menu in the Fields well lets you move fields up, down, or to another area](media/desktop-accessibility/accessibility-09.png)